 Some injuries happen suddenly, others happen over a period of time.
-These are called overuse injuries and they are caused by the repetition of certain movements that put stress on bones and soft tissues.
+Risk of both of these can be reduced.
 Studies have suggested that 65-85% of basketball injuries in young athletes are related to overuse.
 Learn more about overuse injuries and how to prevent them.

 Research is showing that athletes are more successful and experience fewer injuries when they play multiple sports.
 Specialization often leads to training multiple days in a row and competing year round without breaks, these have shown to cause overuse injuries and lead to early burnout.
 Mix in other sports to encourage diversity of skills and athleticism and keep the focus on fun until 12-14 years of age.

-Running and jumping required in basketball can put stress on growing bones.
-In particular, a growth plate just below the knee cap is sensitive to repetitive jumping.
-Pain can develop because the muscles and tendons pull on the soft part of the bone.
-Fortunately this often resolves when it is recognized early.
+Running and jumping can put stress on a growth plate just below the knee cap.
+Pain can develop because the muscles and tendons pull on the soft part of the developing bone.
+Fortunately, this often resolves when it is recognized early.
 The treatment is focused on resting and limiting the activity that causes the symptoms.

-As the ankle repeatedly bends and stretches during sports, the attachment of the calf muscle to the heel can become painful.
-Young athletes, typically around 8-10 years old, may complain of heel pain during or after activity.
-This is a symptom of Sever’s disease which is the inflammation of a growth plate in the heel.
-With proper rest, stretching and sometimes the addition of a heel cup in the shoe, this problem resolves without long-term complications.
+Running and repeated movements in sports can cause the heel to become painful in young athletes, typically around 8-10 years old.
+Heel pain in one or both feet during or after activity is a symptom of Sever’s disease which is the inflammation of a growth plate in the heel.
+With proper rest, stretching and sometimes adding a heel cup in the shoe, this problem resolves without long-term complications.

 Basketball is a demanding sport often played in a warm environment, whether indoors or outdoors.
 Together, this causes young athletes to build up heat in their body.
-Unlike adults, they may not sweat enough to keep themselves cool.
-This makes hydration for them even more important.
+Unlike adults, children may not sweat enough to keep themselves cool.
+This makes hydration even more important.
 Drinking water before, during and after play is recommended for athletes of all ages.
-Therefore, parents and young athletes should learn how to plan ahead for proper hydration.
+Read more to learn how to plan ahead for proper hydration.

 Recognizing and responding to signs and symptoms of heat illness is critically important.
 These may be present even when body temperature is not elevated.
 Quick cooling in an ice bath is recommended.